NSS-Day-Cohort-66/server-side-python-curriculum/book-2-api-intro/chapters/SS_API_CLIENT.md

 **Then** a list of all docks should be rendered.
 Each item in the list should display the dock name and its tonnage capacity

----

-## View all docks

-**Given** a person wants to see all docks

-**When** the person visits http://localhost:3000/docks

-**Then** a list of all docks should be rendered.
-Each item in the list should display the dock name and its tonnage capacity

 **And** underneath each dock, as a bulleted list, all haulers currently assigned to that dock should be rendered.